devsim/devsim_documentation/sphinx/source/solver.rst

 Solver
 ~~~~~~

 |devsim| uses Newton methods to solve the system of PDE's.
-All of the analyses are performed using the :meth:`ds.solve`.
+All of the analyses are performed using the :meth:`devsim.solve`.

 DC analysis
 ~~~~~~~~~~~

-A DC analysis is performed using the :meth:`ds.solve`.
+A DC analysis is performed using the :meth:`devsim.solve`.

 .. code-block:: python